mayankag32/Sentiment-Analyis-of-Imdb-dataset-using-keras-/README.md

 # Sentiment Analyis of movie reviews using keras
-Neural Network that predicts the sentiment of movie reviews.
+Neural Network that predicts the sentiments of movie reviews.

 No. of Hidden Layers Used- 6